rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 A *namespace node expression* is a *constructable item* that is used to create `namespace-node()` node items.

+The *namespace prefix* property is the prefix name that this namespace node binds to.
+This can have one of the following values:
+1. An empty string `xs:NCName` &ndash; This represents an `xmlns` namespace declaration.
+2. A non-empty `xs:NCName` &ndash; This represents an `xmlns:*` namespace declaration.
+3. An empty sequence &ndash; This is for where the namespace prefix cannot be determined, e.g. if evaluating a complex expression statically that is dependent on the dynamic context.

 ##### 5.7.3.5 Processing Instruction Nodes

 | Symbol              | Interface                      |